• Home

 3. I only need to cook my oats for about 3 minutes, but feel free to go up to 5 or 6 minutes to get your desired texture!
 The longer you cook, the thicker your oats will be.

 This is another common oatmeal FAQ from all the people who have watched my Instagram stories or seen my Pinterest pins.
-When my oats are out of the microwave and fully cooked, I still tend to add water about 1-2 tbsp at a time as I add my toppings.
+When my oats are out of the microwave and fully cooked, I still tend to add water about 1-2 tablespoons at a time as I add my toppings.
 This is for a few reasons:

-1. These oats are THICC, and sometimes a little water helps cool them off and get them to a texture that I prefer (which is still thick, but not as thick y’know?)
+1. These oats are THICK, and sometimes a little water helps cool them off and get them to a texture that I prefer (which is still thick, but not as thick, y’know?)

 2. I’m all about extra hydration, and as you add water, the oats will quickly absorb it into the already emulsified mixture.
 It’s a great way to get some extra water and not even notice.

-Now for my favorite oatmeal life-hack, and the one that might change the game for you: Buy frozen fruit for your oatmeal.
+Now for my favorite oatmeal life hack, and the one that might change the game for you: Buy frozen fruit for your oatmeal.

-And if you are wondering why, it’s for a simple but game changing reason.
+And if you are wondering why, it’s for a simple but game-changing reason.
 Fruits are comprised of mostly water, so when they are frozen, the water expands, causing the cellular walls of the fruit to expand as well.
 When you thaw that fruit, this causes the moisture in the water to release, breaking down the cellular walls and creating this juicy, rich, sweet, jammy texture.
 It’s like getting a sweet, juicy version of your favorite fruit, but without having to do anything complicated with a stovetop or added sugar.
 It’s my biggest life hack and the key to all my best oatmeal recipes!

 So how do I make my jammy blueberries?
 Easy:

-1. Take about 1 cup (or 140g) of blueberries.
+1. Take about 1 cup (or 140 grams) of blueberries.

 2. Microwave them for about 20-30 seconds or until they are thawed.